Eldadchb/activity-scheduler/README.md

 **<u>Feedback:</u>**

 1. First of all - I actually enjoyed it!
-I love building things with React, so it was a great opportunity to have some fun :)
+I love building things with React, so it was a great opportunity to have some fun 😊

-   The questions afterward got me thinking and researching more about the deployment process and some more DevOps tasks, which I have less experience with (but I'm on it!)
+   The questions afterward got me thinking and researching more about the deployment process and some more DevOps tasks, which I have less experience with (but I'm on it! 🤩)

    This challenge made me even more motivated to join the team!
 So, I hope I made it!

-   Luckily, I didn't have any technical issues :)
+   Luckily, I didn't have any technical issues 😊

 2. - Limitations on performers: In real life, a single performer cannot be in two places at once.
 I'd suggest modifying the challenge rules to reflect this